Vim Motions - A Generalists Guide

 These simple keystrokes allow you to move around and navigate through a file.

 You can compound the action of a single motion by utilizing relative line numbers within your IDE.
-This allows you to move with Vim motions quickly. i.e., 10j
+This allows you to move with Vim motions quickly. i.e., 10j takes you up 10 lines.

 Visual mode provides commands that act on selected text.